ekamperi/ekamperi.github.io/_posts/2021-01-22-machine-learning-questions-for-interviews.md

 Collinearity is the existence of two correlated predictor variables in a regression problem.
 Multicollinearity is when there are more than two variables correlated.
 Collinearity hurts regression, both coefficient estimation and the interpretation of the model.
 It can be detected with a scatterplot matrix, a correlation matrix, and via the calculation of Variance Inflation Factors (VIFs).

 ### What's a type I and type II error?
 Which one is worse?
-Type I is a false positive (you tell a healthy man he has cancer) Type II is a false negative (you tell a man with cancer he is healthy) Regarding which one is worse, it depends on the context.
+Type I is a false positive (you tell a healthy man he has cancer).
+Type II is a false negative (you tell a man with cancer he is healthy) Regarding which one is worse, it depends on the context.
 A false negative for a spam filter isn't a big deal, but a false negative for a cancer diagnostic test it is.

 ### What is a ROC curve?
 ROC stands for Receiver Operating Characteristic.
 ROC curve is a plot of True Positive rate (sensitivity) vs. False Positive rate (1-specificity) for different diagnostic test cut-off values.
 It demonstrates the inherent tradeoff of sensitivity vs. specificity (e.g., a covid test that is too sensitive won't miss any real covid cases but will have a high number of false-positive).
 The close the curve on the left/upper-hand border of the plot, the better.
 A random classifier is represented by a 45-degree diagonal line.
 The area under the curve (AUC) is a measure of the test's accuracy.